bennylope/django-organizations/README.rst

 * Documentation
 * Ensuring all application text is translatable

-Please use the project's issues tracker to report bugs.
-Thanks!
+Please use the project's issues tracker to report bugs, doc updates, or other requests/suggestions.

 Project goals
 -------------